 “Return to Zero” — the middle piece of the opening trio of the self-titled — made its appearance in the encore and got possibly the biggest response of the night, the crowd moving in a wash the way science has dictated it must.
 The room sang “Happy Birthday” to Brooks and more riffs and feedback ensued, another song or two, and the set didn’t so much end in the sense of thank-you-goodnight-big-light-show, but seemed to kind of finally implode under the weight of Floor‘s tones.
 By the time Metallica came on through the P.A. afterwards, I felt like I’d just had my brain kicked.

 Extra pics after the jump.
-Thanks for reading.
+Thanks for reading as always.